Former trader Hayes put Libor wish list on Facebook, London court hears

-In the first trial of an individual accused of benchmark interest rate manipulation, the court heard that Hayes was obsessed by Libor, the London interbank offered rate - a benchmark for around $450 trillion (288 trillion pounds) of financial contracts worldwide that affected the profit and loss of his trading book.
+In the first trial of an individual accused of benchmark interest rate manipulation, the court heard that Hayes was obsessed by Libor, the London interbank offered rate - a benchmark for around $450 trillion of financial contracts worldwide that affected the profit and loss of his trading book.

 "Tom needs a low one-month Libor" or "Tom needs a high three-month", he wrote on his Facebook page and he told investigators he even dreamt about rates because they "underlined everything that I traded".